411-PAIN Misleads Car Accident Victims

 Me: “What do you know about your Florida PIP insurance benefits?”

-Client: “Just that 411-PAIN says I get a minimum of $10,000.00 and guarantee of payment for lost wages.”
+Client: “Just that 411-PAIN says that I get a minimum of $10,000 and that I’m guaranteed payment for my lost wages.”

 As it turns out, Attorney General Pam Bondi agrees with that sentiment.
-Last June, the Attorney General filed a lawsuit against 411-PAIN to punish the company for calling itself a “lawyer referral service” and for unfair and deceptive trade practices.
-Much of Ms. Bondi’s ire came from the 411-PAIN ads suggesting that victims could get a minimum of $10,000.00 and work-loss benefits.
+In June 2012, the Attorney General filed a lawsuit against 411-PAIN to punish the company for calling itself a “lawyer referral service” and for unfair and deceptive trade practices.
+Much of Ms. Bondi’s disdain came from the 411-PAIN ads suggesting that victims could get a minimum of $10,000 and work-loss benefits.

 In order to clear up the misconceptions, here’s a list of why the Attorney General and I dislike these ads so much.

-1. Claim: 411-PAIN is a lawyer referral service
+1. Claim: 411-PAIN is a lawyer referral service.

 3. Claim: 411-PAIN refers victims to “specialized attorneys”.